-If you’re reading this, chances are your business is in need of a new website, and you need to figure out how long it will take and how much it will cost.
-The good news for you is that I have the answer; the bad news is it might not be as fast as you would like it to be.
+A question that we often get as an agency is "How long does it take to redesign a website?" or "What is a new website going to cost me?"
+The good news for you is that we have an answer; the bad news is it might not be as fast as you would like it to be.
 So, how long does it take to redesign a website?
 The short answer is, it depends.

 The same thing applies to redesigning a website.
-I get asked this question from business owners all of the time.
-And I’m going to walk you through a very typical conversation that I have with every person who asks me, “How long will it take to redesign my website?”
+We get asked this question from business owners all of the time.
+Let us walk you through a very typical conversation that we have with every potential client that asks, “How long will it take to redesign my website?”

 John Doe (Business Owner): I’d like to redesign my website, is this something Acumium can do?

-Me: Yes we can!
-But first, can you tell me a little more about why you are looking to redesign your website?
+Acumium: Yes we can!
+But first, can you tell us a little more about why you are looking to redesign your website?

-Me: Yes, it definitely sounds like redoing your website is a smart investment for you.
-Can I ask you what some of your key goals are for your new website?
+Acumium: Yes, it definitely sounds like redoing your website is a smart investment for you.
+Can we ask you what some of your key goals are for your new website?

 John: It needs to look modern, it needs to be easier to use and it needs to integrate with our back end system.
 It also needs to work on mobile.
 It could also use some new imagery and some updated content.
 Again, it’s been four years since the last time we updated it.